Home > News > Donated professional attire showcased in COB fashion show

 Delaware State University’s College of Business provides not only the knowledge to help its students be successful in the world of finance and management, but also offers professional clothing for those who need it.

-The College of Business has connected with TD Bank – already a faithful corporate friend of the University in other areas – to address that need.
+The College of Business has connected with Joann Means of TD Bank – whose financial institution is already a faithful corporate friend of the University in other areas – to address that need.

-Because professionalism is an essential standard that the College of Business instills in its students, students are often required to dress professionally – especially for events such as career job fair and the College’s annual DEEP Day (Delaware Executive Exchange Program).Twin Sisters Dr. Carrie Awadzi and Joann Means are joined in a photo by a team of students and DSU President Tony Allen.
+Because professionalism is an essential standard that the College of Business instills in its students, they are often required to dress professionally – especially for events such as career job fairs and the College’s annual DEEP Day (Delaware Executive Exchange Program).Twin Sisters Dr. Carrie Awadzi and Joann Means are joined in a photo by a team of students and DSU President Tony Allen.

 Dr. Carrie Awadzi, a Professor of Practice in the College of Business, said that upon articulating that standard to her students, she learned that some students simply did not have professional attire.

-Dr. Awadzi shared this student need with her twin sister Joann Means, a Senior Diversity Talent Recruiter for TD Bank.
+Dr. Awadzi shared this student need with Ms. Means, her twin sister and a Senior Diversity Talent Recruiter for TD Bank.
 The sisters are the daughters of Dr. Winston Awadzi, a longtime Professor of Business Administration in the College of Business who retired last year.

 Mrs. Means embraced professional attire needs as a personal mission and engaged some of her TD Bank colleagues in collecting clothes donations to help the students.

-Last year, Mrs. Means and her TD Bank colleague collected 400 pieces of clothing, which were distributed to the DSU College of Business students.
+Last year, Mrs. Means collected 400 pieces of clothing, which were distributed to the DSU College of Business students.

-Having learned the possibilities, the TD Team worked to surpass its initial success.
-Brooks Brother was engaged to contribute to the project, and the collection of professional attire pieces began in May 2024.
+Having learned the possibilities, Ms. Means worked to surpass her initial success.
+Brooks Brothers was engaged to contribute to the project, and the collection of professional attire pieces began in May 2024.

 “This year, we collected 1,200 pieces of clothing,” Mrs. Means said.
 “I stored all of it in my basement; last week, I came with a huge van, and the students helped me unload it.”